n4j1Br4ch1D/postcss-obfuscator/README.md

     idSuffix: "", // idName suffix.
     idIgnore: [], // Ids to ignore from obfuscation.
     indicator: null, // Indicator used to replace names.
-    jsonsPath: "css-obsucator", // Path and Name where to save obfuscation data.
+    jsonsPath: "css-obfuscator", // Path and Name where to save obfuscation data.
     srcPath: "src", // Source of your files.
     desPath: "out", // Destination for obfuscated html/js/.. files.
     extensions: ['.html'], // Extesnion of files you want osbfucated ['.html', '.php', '.js', '.svelte'].